-As for those annoying and intrusive questions, be brief with your response.
+When it comes to annoying and intrusive questions, be brief with your response.
 Simple answers such as “Thanks for watching out for me, but I’ve got this.
-I planned for this treat” will work for most questions.
+I planned for this treat” will work for most comments.
 Then, just smile and walk away to enjoy your food.
 For your own mental health, try to keep your sense of humor.
 And don’t choose a social occasion as the time to try to educate someone – it won’t work.